 flag.

-In order to start a dev server, we run:
+To start the dev server, run:

 npm run dev